 - Nuvaring is one of the latest contraceptives.
 It is a once-monthly vaginally administered contraceptive ring.
 Once inserted, it releases a low dose of hormones that prevent pregnancy.
 When used as directed, it is just as effective as the pill, except that you don’t need to remember to take it everyday, and it does not interfere with intercourse.
 After you insert it, it stays in place for three weeks, and is then removed for one week before a new one is inserted.

 These are some of the many options available.
-A detailed discussion with your Singapore gynaecologist will result in the option most suited to your needs.
+A detailed discussion with your gynae will result in the option most suited to your needs.